getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

       --env affinity:container==ttt_nginx_config_data \
       --volume /usr/share/nginx/html nginx /bin/true
     ```
-1. **Set the RethinkDB web password.** The environment variable `${NGINX_RETHINKDB_PASS}` will be written to an Apache-style password file and used by the NGINX container to restrict access to the RethinkDB web console.
-If the password is empty, the NGINX container will simply not proxy traffic to RethinkDB.
-This is the most secure option if you really don’t want anyone accessing the RethinkDB web console.
+1. **Set the RethinkDB web password.** The `${NGINX_RETHINKDB_PASS}` environment variable is written to an Apache-style password file and used by the NGINX container to restrict access to the RethinkDB web console.
+If the password is empty, the NGINX container doesn’t proxy any traffic to RethinkDB.
+This is the most secure option if you don’t want anyone to access the RethinkDB web console.

     ```bash
     docker run --rm \